Rainbell129/Obsidian-Homepage/README.md

 2022-10-17
 Warning:
-1. Rainbell users have repetively reported problems regarding one specific plug-in that is Icon Folder.
+1. Rainbell users have repetitively reported problems with one specific plug-in that is Icon Folder.
 It can cause various problems such as disabling searching or causing trouble for synchronization.
 I recommend that you disable this plugin or use its older version （v1.0.61).

 2022-05-19
 Update: